dirk/hivm/manual/instructions.md

 `goto DEST`
 :  Go to DEST (non-negative integer).

+`gotoaddress DEST`
+:  Go to address in register DEST.

 `if COND DEST`
 :  Jump to DEST if COND is truthy (not null and not a zero integer).